Naveen015/Abhiyaan/README.md

 Current PORs:
 -------------
 I was a coordinator in MEA webops and mobops team.
-I was a deputy placement coordinator
+I was a deputy placement coordinator.
 I was a coordinator in envisage

 Why I want to work in the team: